35 Best Things to Do in Cozumel Mexico in 2025

 For an underwater adventure unlike any other, check out the Cozumel Invisible Boat Tour!
 This one-of-a-kind experience is perfect for both first-time snorkelers and experienced swimmers.

-As its name suggests, the boat is entirely transparent, making it the only transparent boat in the Caribbean.
+As its name suggests, the clear boat is entirely transparent, making it the only transparent boat in the Caribbean.

 This means that you’ll have the clearest view of marine life possible, unlike traditional glass-bottom boats.